Expertcoderz/Expertcoderz/README.md

 My DMs are always open; to contact me for any matter, you may join the [Discord server of Epix Incorporated](https://discord.gg/H5RvTP3) and send me a DM therefrom.
 Note: depending on availability and urgency, I may not respond to all DMs immediately.

-I am *not* for hire nor commission.
+I am *not* for hire nor for commission; all my work is strictly voluntary and non-profit-oriented.